Wall Street Analyst Upgrade PPL Corporation [PPL]. What else is Wall St. saying

 PPL Corporation (NYSE: PPL), based in Allentown, Pennsylvania, is a leading U.S. energy company focused on providing electricity and natural gas safely, reliably and affordably to 3.5 million customers in the U.S. PPL’s high-performing, award-winning utilities are addressing energy challenges head-on by building smarter, more resilient and more dynamic power grids and advancing sustainable energy solutions.
 For more information, visit www.pplweb.com.

-PPL Corporation stock has also gained 4.55% of its value over the past 7 days.
-However, PPL stock has declined by -4.90% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -3.75% and lost -4.39% year-on date.
+It opened the trading session at $28.95, the shares rose to $29.17 and dropped to $28.7856, the range by which the price of stock traded the whole day.
+The daily chart for PPL points out that the company has recorded -3.84% loss over the past six months.
+However, it is still -23.65% lower than its most recent low trading price.

-The market cap for PPL stock reached $20.85 billion, with 736.25 million shares outstanding and 735.50 million shares in the current float.
-Compared to the average trading volume of 4.69M shares, PPL reached a trading volume of 7618404 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 4.73M shares, PPL reached to a volume of 3419708 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Seaport Research Partners have made an estimate for PPL Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 06, 2022.
 While these analysts kept the previous recommendation, BofA Securities raised their target price from $29 to $33.
 The new note on the price target was released on August 15, 2022, representing the official price target for PPL Corporation stock.
 Previously, the target price had yet another raise to $30, while Evercore ISI analysts kept a Outperform rating on PPL stock.